polterguy/polterguy.github.io/plugins/magic.data.common/index.md

-The parent of a list of criteria is deciding which logical operator to separate your conditions with, contrary to traditional languages, where you separate your conditions with the logical operator, and explicitly add paranthesis to group your levels.
+The parent of a list of criteria is deciding which logical operator to separate your conditions with, contrary to traditional languages, where you separate your conditions with the logical operator, and explicitly add parenthesis to group your levels.
 This might seem a little bit weird in the beginning, but this is a general rule with everything in Hyperlambda, and after a while will feel more natural than the alternative.
 The reasons for this is to allow for semantically traversing your lambda objects, allowing the computer to logically understand what it does more easily - Among other things.
 Think of the boolean